duty-bound/ramda/Ramda.md

 ```

 #### assoc
 Inserts a key / value set in the provided object literal.
-Note that it
+Note that the new object literal is sorted in ascending order.

 ```
 const objList = {